T e a c h i n g a n d L e a d i n g a n

 Before the meeting:

-1. Read through the lesson carefully, and pray that God will
+1. Read through the lesson carefully, and pray that God will lead you and guide you.

 2. Make a mask to represent each of the religious blocks (five different masks) that a seminar participant can hold up as he or she reads the story about that people.
-(Click each of the faces to the right for a larger version which can print out, cut out, and glue onto a piece of cardboard) Next, print out the personal stories (the paragraphs that begin with “Hello, my name is…”) from here.
+Click each of the faces to the right for a larger version which you can print, cut out, and glue onto a piece of cardboard.
+Next, print out the personal stories (the paragraphs that begin with "Hello, my name is...") from here.
 Cut and glue each story onto the back of the corresponding mask.
 You might also glue a stick to the mask to be used as a handle.
-(If you have appropriate costumes for each religious block, you could use these instead of the masks.) |
+(If you have appropriate costumes for each religious block, you could use these instead of the masks.)

 3. Pick one person to represent each of the five religious blocks, and give them each one of the stories to read for the class.
 (This may be done just prior to the meeting.)